lonepo/SASTRA101/README.md

 ### 🧑‍🏫 Faculty & Workload

-* Most faculty are *helpful and approachable* — academic or not
+* Faculty are *helpful and approachable* — academic or not
 * Ask them about *research, **projects, or **career guidance*
 * Generally *light coursework*(per semester):